Beechcraft King Air 350i turboprop

 Over the following paragraphs, we’ll consider productivity parameters (payload/range, speed and cabin size) and cover current market values for King Air 350i/350iER.
-The field in this comparative study includes the Piaggio Avanti II.
+The field in this comparative study includes the Piaggio Avanti II for sale

 The King Air family is part of a line of twin-engine turboprop aircraft produced by the Beech Aircraft Corporation (now part of Textron Aviation).
 Launched in 1964 with the introduction of the Model 90, variants of the King Air have resulted in the longest production run of any civilian turboprop in its class.
 It has outlasted all of previous competitors, and the only other aircraft currently being built in its market is Piaggio’s Avanti.

 The King Air 350 is essentially a model 300 with a 34-inch fuselage stretch, two additional cabin windows on each side, 41-inch wing span increase, drag-reducing winglets (giving extra range) and 1,000 lbs. additional MGTOW.
 The first King Air 350 deliveries occurred in 1990 as the ‘Super’ King Air 350.
 The King Air 350 was built until 2009.

 The model 350i, built in 2010, is a derivation of the model 350 featuring a "FlexCabin" configuration that can be swapped easily for a variety of missions.
 The 350i also boasts a quieter cabin with sound levels reduced to an average of 78dBA.

 The current production models are the King Air 350i, King Air 350iER and King Air 350ER, all of which are adept at accommodating passengers, cargo, air ambulance or other special missions.